Skip to Content

 We always want to make your life as Mom easier, so we’ve got some great tips to helping you adapt this craft to all the kids in your home!

 If you have a toddler, we recommend having the Olaf paper roll template already cut and ready to go.
 Then, your toddler can put the glue on the back and help secure it to the toilet paper roll.
-They’ll also need the stick hair precut for them to help glue.
+They’ll also need the stick hair precut to help glue.

 recycled olaf craft for kids